wp-plugins/addthis/readme.txt

 == Upgrade Notice ==

+= 5.0.5 =
+* Adding all WordPress mode Advanced Options to AddThis mode Advanced Options.
+These are primarily options to edit the addthis_share and addthis_config JavaScript variables used by AddThis tools, as well as giving you the option to choose whether to load the AddThis script asyncronously.
+* Removing conflicts with WordPress Login Box plugin
+* Removing conflicts with AddThis Follow Widget plugin
+* CSS to remove new lines from br tags between our buttons, because some themes add them and break stuff (Thanks Customizr)
+* Exposing more objects for use with adding sharing buttons to troublesome themes

 = 5.0.3 =
 * Two functional modes allowing users to choose whether to control sharing buttons from within the WordPress admin area (with limited features), or through the AddThis Dashboard at addthis.com.